senx/warp10-ext-forecasting-doc/README.md

 Each next forecast will be on tick = last_tick + (last_tick - penultimate_tick).

 Use UNBUCKETIZE first if the last bucket does not match the tick of the last non-null value, or else there will be a gap between the last non-null value and the first forecast value.

+The forecast functions have an optional argument that defines the maximum number of past ticks they use to build their model (max input size).
+The default value is dependent on the model so that their default time to execute is roughly equivalent.